MuditIsOP/s3raeon/documentation.md

 ## Security

-- The current AuthScreen stores the password and recovery QA in plain JSON (data/config.json) in your Storj bucket.
+- The current AuthScreen stores the password and recovery QA in your Storj bucket.
 This is suitable for a personal projects.
-Password are encrypted and stored securely
+Password are encrypted and stored securely.

 ## Getting Started